jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.txt

 How to use the UV Menu:

-The UV Menu is divided into three tabs for UV Unwrapping, UV Layout editing, and Exporting.
+The UV Menu is divided into four tabs for UV Unwrapping, UV Layout editing, face property editing and Exporting.
 At the bottom of the menu is a "Back" button which will take you back to the main menu.